soketi/soketi/README.md

 ## 🤝 Supporting

-soketi is meant to be free, forever.
-Having a good companion for developing real-time apps locally should not involve any third-party and having a reliable option to deploy behind a firewall makes soketi a good option.
+**soketi is meant to be free, forever.
+Having a good companion for developing real-time applications locally and in production should not involve any third-party and having a reliable websocket server to deploy behind a firewall makes soketi a compelling option for many applications.**

-Development is done by investing time, so any help coming is appreciated.
-You can sponsor the development  via [Github Sponsors](https://github.com/sponsors/rennokki). 📦
+**Of course, like many open source software solutions, development is done by investing volunteer time into the project.
+Therefore, all donations are greatly appreciated.
+You can sponsor the development via **[**Github Sponsors**](https://github.com/sponsors/rennokki)**.**

 ## 📃 Documentation